-Sunday 22nd May 2011, in the shadow of the Sydney Harbour Bridge and opposite the Sydney Opera House, the MCA (Museum of Contemporary Art) hosted a zine fair as part of the 2011 Sydney Writers’ Festival.
-50 tables plus 1 bar were trading to a reasonably sizable crowd.
-It was a fusion of the literary and the artistic being a collaboration between a writers’ festival and a contemporary art gallery.
-Increasingly comics are being seen in art galleries due to their increased cultural status, literary and artistic elements, and the growing popularity of graphic novels.
+Sunday 22nd May 2011, in the shadow of the Harbour Bridge and opposite the Opera House, the Museum of Contemporary Art hosted a zine fair as part of the Sydney Writers’ Festival.
+50 tables plus 1 bar traded to a reasonably sized crowd.
+It was a fusion of the literary and the artistic with comics increasingly appearing in art galleries due to their increased cultural status and the growing popularity of graphic novels.

-The make-up of the stall-holders on the trading floor was a bit of a mystery with a notable presence of craft makers selling jewellery and accessories that led to complaints by some comics creators who were unable to acquire a table and there was the inevitable grumbling from some of those about the application and selection process not being all that transparent.
+The make-up of the stall-holders on the trading floor was a bit of a mystery with a notable presence of craft makers selling jewellery and accessories that led to complaints by some comics creators who were unable to acquire a table about the application and selection process not being all that consistent nor transparent.

-This is the first in a series of posts called Archives of Australian Comics History that document moments in the recent history of Australian comics, particularly alternative comics and the Australian Small Press.
-I started researching this subject in the late 1990s and it eventually led to my PhD thesis: Ph.D.
-Macquarie University, Division of Society, Culture, Media and Philosophy, A Study Of Contemporary Australian Alternative Comics 1992-2000 With Particular Reference To The Work Of Naylor, Smith, Danko And Ord, 2003.
-On completion of the research I donated the materials and comics I had collected to the National Library of Australia: Michael Hill Collection of Australian Comics.
-Posts in Archives of Australian Comics History: Comic-Fest Comics in Record Shops Comics Workshops Down Under Ground Getting SMASH(ed)!
+This post is from the series Archives of Australian Comics History research for my PhD at Macquarie University, Division of Society, Culture, Media and Philosophy, by virtue of the thesis A Study Of Contemporary Australian Alternative Comics 1992-2000 With Particular Reference To The Work Of Naylor, Smith, Danko And Ord, 2003.
+On completion I donated the comics collection to the National Library of Australia: Michael Hill Collection of Australian Comics.
+Posts in this series: Comic-Fest Comics in Record Shops Comics Workshops Down Under Ground Getting SMASH(ed)!
 Imaginary Worlds Symposium International Exhibition of Drawings OZCON Mind Rot Savage Pencils Sick Puppy Comix TiNA Arena MCA Zine Fair 2002 Sequential Art Studies Conference 2nd Sequential Art Studies Conference